Overview

 Connections

-Graduates may be eligible for membership with the Manitoba Institute of Agrologists as technical agrologists.
+Graduates may be eligible for membership with the Manitoba Institute of Agrologists as technical agrologists; may choose to complete certifications required for Pesticide Applicators/Dispenser licensing in Manitoba; and to challenge the Prairie Provinces’ Certified Crop Advisor exam.

 Assiniboine has a number of agreements with other colleges, universities and professional organizations, making it possible for students to apply credit taken at Assiniboine to programs at other institutions.
-For up-to-date information on agreements, visit Assiniboine’s Articulation Agreements page.
+For information on agreements, visit the Articulation Agreements page.

 Tools & Supplies